TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-mobilityagent-notindesiredprovisioningstate.md

 # Enable replication failed as virtual machine is not in desired state
 <!--issueDescription-->
-We have detected that the virtual machine is not in desired state that causes the replication fails to enable.
+Fail to enable replication because the virtual machine is not running.
 <!--/issueDescription-->

 ## **Recommended Steps**